 That’s great to know and all, but why should forex traders who don’t trade the Loonie care?
 Well, that’s because equities are a good gauge for risk sentiment and risk sentiment is a major factor in capital flows.

 Specifically, risk appetite usually pumps up demand for the higher-yielding currencies like the comdolls while risk aversion generally makes forex traders flee to the safe-haven currencies, namely the Japanese yen.
-Pip Diddy’s recent weekly recaps (such as this one and this one) offer good examples of how global equities and overall risk sentiment can influence the forex price action of currencies other than the Loonie.
+Pip Diddy’s recent weekly recaps offer good examples of how global equities and overall risk sentiment can influence the forex price action of currencies other than the Loonie.

 So, what are the latest updates on oil?